-This force-level perspective provides a geometric framework for the experimentally observed anti-correlation between variance and entropy production, as well as the spatial heterogeneity characterized in the same measurements.
-Rather than reflecting anomalous fluctuations or proximity to equilibrium, the apparent efficiency of certain membrane regions emerges from spatially varying force anti-alignment (see Fig.~\ref{fig:harmonic_trap_schematic}), which buffers the energetic cost of active fluctuations.
-From this perspective, spatial heterogeneity in entropy production reflects not heterogeneous activity or noise intensity, but spatial variation in force geometry.
+This force-level perspective provides a geometric framework of the experimentally observed anti-correlation between variance and entropy production, as well as the spatial heterogeneity characterized in the same measurements.
+Rather than reflecting anomalous fluctuations or proximity to equilibrium, the apparent efficiency of certain membrane regions might emerge from spatially varying force anti-alignment (see Fig.~\ref{fig:harmonic_trap_schematic}), which would buffer the energetic cost of active fluctuations.
+From this perspective, spatial heterogeneity in entropy production may not reflect heterogeneous activity or noise intensity, but spatial variation in force geometry.
 A visual summary of this framework is shown in Fig.~\ref{fig:schematic_exp_theory}.
 Force geometry thus complements force-free inference schemes~\cite{DiTerlizzi2025}, providing a fundamental organizational framework that can guide the interpretation and design of experiments probing nonequilibrium entropy production.

 The above considerations apply generally to harmonic traps driven by time-dependent protocols $\lambda(t)$.
 To illustrate how the force-geometry framework organizes nonequilibrium operation, we consider two experimentally relevant driving protocols: constant-velocity dragging and sinusoidal driving.
 For each case, explicit relations between the force correlation $r$ and the driving parameters can be obtained, enabling the construction of geometric representations that compare entropy production, transport, and force alignment across protocols.